qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Above line`, |checkbox| :guilabel:`On line` and |checkbox|
 :guilabel:`Below line`.
 It's possible to select several options at once.
 In that case, QGIS will look for the optimal label position.
-For Parallel and curved placements options, you can also use the line orientation for the position of the label.
+For Parallel and curved placement options, you can also use the line orientation for the position of the label.
 Additionally, you can define a :guilabel:`Maximum angle between curved characters` when selecting the |radioButtonOff|
 :guilabel:`Curved` option (see Figure_labels_2_).